eecs110/spring2019/docs/syllabus.md

 ### Homework Grading

 Homework will be approximately weekly.
-They are due at 11:59pm on the date specified.
+They are due at 11:59pm on Thursdays specified.
 We will still accept late homework up to 48 hours after the original due date, but with a 1.5 point penalty (30%).
 Homework is graded on the following scale:
 {: .prose}